acreloaded/acr/acr/packages/README.txt

-AssaultCube Reloaded adds and modifies on top of AssaultCube's packages.
+AssaultCube Reloaded adds on top of the packages of AssaultCube.
-This file declares the copyright status of every modified asset
+This file declares the copyright status of every added or replaced asset.

 audio
 	misc